Monroe, Louisiana

 How selling directly works in Monroe

-A direct sale skips the parts of a traditional listing that take the most time and money: repairs, cleanout, showings, and agent commission.
-You tell us about the property, we talk it through on the phone, and you decide whether moving forward makes sense for you.
+Selling direct lets you skip the parts of a traditional listing that cost the most time and money: repairs, cleanout, showings, and the agent commission at closing.
+You walk us through the property on the phone, we talk through what is realistic, and you decide whether moving forward fits.
+Nothing happens until you say so.

-We focus on Monroe, West Monroe, and Ouachita Parish because knowing the local market, the flood history, and how Louisiana succession works lets us give you a clear, honest answer instead of a generic one.
+We keep our work in Monroe, West Monroe, and Ouachita Parish on purpose.
+This is a lower-priced, more rural market than Louisiana's coast, and a house here can sit on a listing while the taxes and upkeep keep coming.
+Knowing the local market, the Ouachita River flood history, and how Louisiana succession works lets us give you a straight answer instead of a script.

 Inherited homes and Louisiana succession